pulumi/pulumi-hugo/themes/default/content/solutions/_index.md

         - name: On-premises to cloud migration
           description: |
-            Simplify your cloud migration with Modern Infrastructure-as-Code.
+            Simplify your cloud migration with Universal Infrastructure-as-Code.
 Pulumi lets you model and automate the provisioning of infrastructure being migrated to the cloud to increase speed and success.

 architectures: